Electrical Training Institute

 We Are Selective

-A good candidate is one with a record of having done well in school, especially in math and in science, one who has demonstrated reliability, possesses a sincere desire to succeed, and one who has a positive attitude and a desire to work hard.
-The Sound and Communications trade is an occupation requiring a high level of knowledge and skill which we teach to hundreds of successful, qualified, and fortunate individuals.
+A good candidate is an individual who excelled in school, demonstrates reliability, possesses a sincere desire to succeed, has a positive attitude and a desire to work hard.
+The electrical construction trade is an occupation requiring a high level of knowledge and skill.
+We are extremely proud of our track record of helping candidates who enter our program become successful, qualified journey-level electrical workers.

 What Benefits Do I Gain if I Am Accepted?

-1. An opportunity to learn a most respected trade in one of the most technical crafts of the building trades, and earn good wages while you learn.
+1. An opportunity to learn a most respected trade in one of the most technical crafts of the Building Trades and earn a good wage while you learn.

-2. An opportunity to become a member of the most respected and progressive Union in the Building and Construction Trades; The International Brotherhood of Electrical Workers.
+2. An opportunity to become a member of the most respected and progressive Union in the Building and Construction Trade: The International Brotherhood of Electrical Workers.

-3. The opportunity to “earn” journeyman status and certification, which is recognized throughout the United States.
-Your journeyman ticket is security for yourself and your family for life.
+3. The opportunity to "earn" journey level electrical worker status and certification, which is recognized throughout the United States.
+Your journey level electrical worker status is security for yourself and your family for life.

-4. The opportunity to continue your education after you become an Installer for our industry has extension courses to teach various specialties of our trade, and keep you updated on the most modern technologies.
+4. The opportunity to continue your education after you become a journey level electrical worker, for our industry has extension courses to teach various specialties of our trade, and keep you updated on the most modern technologies.

 What is expected of me if I am selected?